 - Director of Human Resources: This position plans, directs and coordinates all human resources activities of the organization.
 The person in this position reports to the Senior Director, Finance and Operations.
 Learn more.

 Join an innovative secondary school in North Carolina:

-- Mattamuskeet Early College High School is hiring for three positions: 1) a CTE Industrial and Trades Education teacher; 2) an instructional technology facilitator (10-month contract, available immediately; must have a valid NC Educator’s License in License Area 00077); and 3) media coordinator.
+- Mattamuskeet Early College High School is hiring for four positions: 1) EC Teacher with experience working with Occupational Course of Study and the North Carolina Virtual Public School preferred — special education license K-12 required, cross categorical preferred; 2) an instructional technology facilitator (10-month contract, available immediately; must have a valid NC Educator’s License in License Area 00077); 3) media coordinator; and 4) middle grades science teacher (starting Aug.
+2015).
 Please submit an application to NCDPI and select Hyde County Schools as a recipient.
 For more information, contact M.D.
 Coleman III at (910) 231-5268 or firstname.lastname@example.org.

 - Wayne School of Engineering, located in Goldsboro, NC, will have a high school math position for the 2015-16 school year.
 Please contact Principal Gary Hales at 919-734-0070 or email@example.com.

 - South Creek High School (Martin County) is seeking a science teacher for spring 2015.
 Interested applicants should contact Alan Hagen at 252-795-4081 or firstname.lastname@example.org.

 - Phillip O. Berry Academy of Technology in Charlotte, NC is seeking a CTE Technology Education instructor.
 Computer science or technology background is necessary.
 Contact Ms. Brown at email@example.com or follow this link to see the posting.